GamesCreed

 Counter-Strike 2, GamesCreed

-Each game mode in Counter-Strike 2 will have you doing different tasks, such as Bomb Scenarios, which will consist of either planting and guarding a bomb for 40 seconds or fighting to keep the bomb from being planted in order to win the main objectives, which will take part in different places of the world such as Italy, Egypt, Ancient Mayan themed places alongside a few more places.
+Each game mode in Counter-Strike 2 will have you doing different tasks, such as Bomb Scenarios, which will consist of either planting and guarding a bomb for 40 seconds or fighting to keep the bomb from being planted to win the main objectives, which will take part in different places of the world such as Italy, Egypt, Ancient Mayan themed places alongside a few more places.
 You could even end up fighting around a nuclear power station.

 Be careful where you shoot, as friendly fire is a thing and will most probably get you into trouble with your teammates.
 This also brings a realistic feel to firing off weapons that can hurt your allies in real life.
 It raises the stakes of each match and keeps you on your toes while forcing you to pay attention to the strategy and make sure to stay in contact with your team, their movements, and their plans of attack.